A formula for the categorical magnitude in terms of the Moore-Penrose pseudoinverse: Introduction

 Our main result, Theorem \ref{thm:formula_magnitude_matrix}, gives a formula for the computation of the magnitude of a \emph{matrix} in terms of its pseudoinverse and as such applies in a broader generality.
-For instance, Leinster also introduced the magnitude of enriched categories \cite{leinster2013magnitude}; in this case, each hom-set is an element of a monoidal category $(\cat V,\otimes)$, and the zeta function is given by $\zeta(a,b)=||\Mor(a,b)||$, where $||\cdot||$ is now any monoid homomorphism from $(\cat V,\otimes)$ to a semiring $(k,\cdot)$, invariant under isomorphisms in $\cat V$.
-Again, this zeta function might be represented as a matrix $Z$ with coefficients in $k$, and it is possible to introduce (co)weightings and the magnitude as in the case of ordinary categories.
-When $k$ is a subfield of $\mathbb C$, the pseudoinverse $Z^+$ gives explicit formulas for the weightings and coweightings, provided they exist, and hence a formula for the characteristic of enriched categories.
+For instance, Leinster also introduced the magnitude of enriched categories \cite{leinster2013magnitude}; in this case, each hom-set is an object of a monoidal category $(\cat V,\otimes)$, and the zeta function is given by $\zeta(a,b)=||\Hom (a,b)||$, where $||\cdot||$ is now any monoid homomorphism from $(\cat V,\otimes)$ to the multiplicative monoid of a semiring $\subfield$, invariant under isomorphisms in $\cat V$.
+Again, this zeta function might be represented as a matrix $Z$ with coefficients in $\subfield$, and it is possible to introduce (co)weightings and the magnitude as in the case of ordinary categories.
+When $\subfield$ is a subfield of $\mathbb C$, the pseudoinverse $Z^+$ gives explicit formulas for the weightings and coweightings, provided they exist, and hence a formula for the magnitude of enriched categories.
 Our proofs at the end of Section \ref{sec:magnitude_via_pseudoinversion}, concerning the algebraic properties of the magnitude, are also valid in this enriched setting.
+In particular, the results discussed in this paper are applicable to finite metric spaces, for which the matrix $Z$, called the similarity matrix in \cite{leinster2013magnitude}, is real-valued.

 The results presented here were part of an undergraduate research project conducted by Stephanie Chen under the mentorship of Juan Pablo Vigneaux in the summer and fall of 2022.
 When we were about to make this text public, Leinster pointed out to us that Mustafa Akkaya and \"Ozg\"un \"Unl\"u had independently arrived at the formula for the magnitude of ordinary finite categories in terms of the Moore-Penrose pseudoinverse of the zeta function in \cite{akkaya2023euler}.
 The formula makes sense for any finite category, hence it can be taken as a generalization of Leinster's definition; Akkaya and \"Ozg\"un prove that this generalized magnitude is also invariant under equivalence of categories.